skiletro/Unity-CAVE-SDK/README.md

 ### The Problem - Warped Camera Projection
 Camera projection within a CAVE space has unique challenges due to image wapring effects where content is stretched at wall edges.
 This is due to how virtual cameras typically render 3D scnenes in computer graphics.
-The image below is a [View Frustum](https://en.wikipedia.org/wiki/Viewing_frustum) and in simplified terms, everything behind the yellow 'Near' plane is what gets displayed to screen.
+The image below is a [View Frustum](https://en.wikipedia.org/wiki/Viewing_frustum) and in simplified terms, everything behind the yellow 'Near' plane (from the cameras perspective) is what gets displayed to screen.

 <br/>
 <p align="center">